mbaumer/us_hep_funding/docs/_states/KY.md

 [KY-01](#KY-01)  [KY-02](#KY-02)  [KY-03](#KY-03)  [KY-04](#KY-04)  [KY-05](#KY-05)  [KY-06](#KY-06)

 # KY -- Sen. Mitch McConnell (R) and  Sen. Rand Paul (R)
+## Committees
+Mitch McConnell is the #2 Republican on the Senate Committee on Appropriations

+Mitch McConnell is the #3 Republican on the Senate Appropriations Subcommittee on Energy and Water Development

+Rand Paul is not on any of our key committees

 ## HEP Grants
 ```
 In the past 5 years, this state has received: